melissaspiegel/documentation/docs/motion-control-gif-freezeframes.md

 ### Option 1: Use the Javascript global

-`window.indeedReduceMotion` is available for an easy status check.
+`window.sampleReduceMotion` is available for an easy status check.

 ### Option 2: Check the motion-control element